mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 The scaling section defines the classes used to scale the raw inventories using the calculated spatial and temporal surrogates.

     [Scaling]
-    scalor: EmfacSmokeScaler
+    scalar: EmfacSmokeScaler
     nh3_inventory: input/defaults/emfac2014/nh3/rf2082_b_2012_20160212_onroadnh3.csv

-The `scalor` class listed is the heart of your ESTA run, performing an arbitrary amount of math to apply the surrgates to your emissions.
+The `scalar` class listed is the heart of your ESTA run, performing an arbitrary amount of math to apply the surrogates to your emissions.

 #### nh3_inventory